Music Auditions and Scholarships

 Presidential Music Scholarships

 Open to music majors only, these scholarships can have a maximum award of up to full tuition (which may include applicable federal and state grant aid).
 They are reserved for the most outstanding young musicians; preference will be given to areas of need and to students with demonstrated academic and performance ability.

 Students planning to enroll at North Park beginning in Fall 2014 will be able to audition on Saturday, February 8, or Saturday, March 1, 2014.
-Recorded auditions will also be accepted and should be postmarked by Friday, February 28, 2014.
+Recorded auditions will also be accepted and should be postmarked or emailed to Dr. Rebecca Ryan by Friday, February 28.

-If you are accepted after these deadlines, or cannot make it to one of the audition dates above, you should contact Dr. Ryan regarding an individual audition appointment on our campus.
+If you cannot make it to one of the audition dates above, please contact Dr. Ryan regarding an individual audition appointment on our campus.